isc-projects/bind9/doc/notes/notes-current.rst

 -  It was possible to trigger an assertion when attempting to fill an oversized TCP buffer.
 This was disclosed in CVE-2020-8618.
 [GL #1850]

+-  It was possible to trigger an INSIST failure when a zone with an interior wildcard label was queried in a certain pattern.
+This was disclosed in CVE-2020-8619.
+[GL #1111] [GL #1718]

 Known Issues
 ~~~~~~~~~~~~